MarcelloDuarte/for-comprehension-preprocessor/README.md

 Flatmapping
 -----------

-You can compose this expressions to create bigger expressions.
+You can compose these expressions to create bigger expressions.
 When you add lines to your for-comprehension you get them translated into `flatMap` operations, only the last one remains a `map`.

 ```php
 for {